objektwerks/work.order/README.md

 Code Sharing
 ------------
->Various off-the-wall solutions aside, it is not possible to share source code between client and server.
+>To share Typescript code between client and server, in a node project, the following options exist:
->An NPM local path dependency install works, but an import of the new local package is not recognized by
+1. npm link
+2. npm publish
+3. npm install via npm and github
+4. lerna, a monorepo solution
+5. bitsrc.io
+>The top 3 solutions allow for easy development.
+But ES6 imports don't work in the client.
+And said solutions
+>require one to go down serveral dark holes.
+I didn't try solutions 4 and 5.
->the client or server.
-Consequently, ***entity.ts***, located in **src/client** and **src/server** is
+>Consequently, ***entity.ts***, located in **src/client** and **src/server** is ***duplicate*** code.
->***duplicate*** code.
-Interestingly, code sharing is available by default with ScalaJs.
+>Interestingly, code sharing is available by default with ScalaJs.

 Doc
 ---